unitaryfund/mitiq/docs/source/guide/guide-factories.rst

 To make an example, let us assume that the result of our quantum computation is an expectation value which has a linear dependance on the noise.
-Since our aim to understand the usage of a factory, instead of actually running quantum experiments, we simply simulate an effective classical model which returns the expectation value as a function of the noise scale factor.
+Since our aim is to understand the usage of a factory, instead of actually running quantum experiments, we simply simulate an effective classical model which returns the expectation value as a function of the noise scale factor.